Miss Yugoslavia

 Miss Yugoslavia (named Miss Serbia and Montenegro between 2003 and 2006) was the national beauty pageant of Yugoslavia, held since 1927 in Kingdom of Yugoslavia up to the breakup of Serbia and Montenegro (FR Yugoslavia) in 2006.
 It was organized by the company "Miss YU".
 In 2006, independent Montenegro and Serbia began hosting separate pageants, Miss Montenegro and Miss Serbia, respectively.

 History

 Miss Yugoslavia held for the first time in 1927.
 The main winner represented the country at Miss Europe beauty pageant.
 The Miss YU also registered to send title holders to Miss Universe, Miss World, Miss International and Miss Earth pageants.
 In 2003 the Miss YU renamed as Miss Serbia and Montenegro.
-A winner represented Serbia and Montenegro at Miss Universe and Miss World.
+Delegates then represented Serbia and Montenegro at Miss Universe, Miss World, Miss Europe, Miss International, and Miss Earth contests.